-Pam Stackhouse is in her fifth season at Kentucky, her first in her new role as Assistant Athletics Director for Women's Basketball.
+Pam Stackhouse is in her eighth season at Kentucky, her fourth as Assistant Athletics Director for Women's Basketball.

 Her primary responsibilities include team travel, scheduling, supervising all non-coaching personnel, management of the budget, facility coordinator, overseeing the student managers, supervising the team's NIKE account and special event management.

 Stackhouse helped coach UK's talented backcourt, including All-SEC selections Samantha Mahoney and Carly Ormerod.
-Mahoney has been named second-team All-SEC two straight seasons after being an All-SEC Freshman Team selection in 2004-05.
-Ormerod has also received All-SEC nods both seasons as a Wildcat.
+Mahoney was named second-team All-SEC two straight seasons after being an All-SEC Freshman Team selection in 2004-05.
+Ormerod also received All-SEC nods both seasons under Stackhouse's tutelage.

 In 12 years as an assistant coach, Stackhouse compiled a remarkable 312-113 record (73.4).